Academic Policies

 Class Attendance

 Students must attend all classes they are registered in.
 Excused absences are normally permitted only for illness and unavoidable emergencies.
-An academic penalty of 6% per class missed may be applied for all unexcused absences.
+An academic penalty of 6% per class missed may be applied to the attendance grade for all unexcused absences.
 Students missing more than 3 classes (or 25% of the class time) in a course (regardless of reason) will automatically fail the course.
-Students wishing an exception from this policy due to extenuating circumstances must meet with the Academics Co-Ordinator to document and verify those circumstances in writing.
+Students wishing an exception from this policy due to extenuating circumstances must meet with the Academic Dean to document and verify those circumstances in writing.
 All decisions regarding exemption must be communicated in writing to all relevant parties.

 Course Assignments

-As a general policy, all assignments submitted more than 5 days late—Saturday and Sunday excluded—will be graded at 0%.
-Students with educational accommodation can request additional time to complete their assignments, depending on what is written and indicated in their Student Profile.
-However, the additional time given to complete their assignments cannot exceed 10 weekdays and assignments submitted after that will receive a 0% grade.
-In extraordinary circumstances, or in the case of an emergency (e.g. death of a loved one, critical illness), a student may request for an extension for an assignment, but this must first be discussed with and approved by the instructor.
+As a general policy, all assignments submitted more than 5 days late—Saturday and Sunday excluded—will be graded at 0% (after a total of 7 days).
+Students with an educational accommodation may request additional time to complete their assignments, depending on the information recorded in their Student Profile.
+However, the additional time granted to complete their assignments typically does not exceed 10 weekdays.
+In extraordinary circumstances, or in the case of an emergency, a student may request an extension for an assignment.
+This must first be discussed with the instructor, who may grant an extension at their discretion.

 All assignments automatically receive a 5% penalty for each day they are late.
-For students with educational accommodations, all assignments automatically receive a 5% penalty for each day they are late after the first 5-day grace period.
-Lateness in submission of all assignments for all students must be cleared by the instructor, Academic’s Co-Ordinator, or registrar and non-submitted assignments will result in a 0%.
-All assignments must be completed and submitted to pass the course.
+For students with educational accommodations, all assignments automatically receive a 5% penalty for each day they are late after the accommodation period.
+The late submission of any assignment by any student must be approved by the instructor or Academic Dean, and non-submitted assignments will result in a 0%.
+All major assignments must be completed and submitted to pass the course, and at least 50% of all weekly assignments.

 Grading System